 This website is written from a very “thyrocentric” view, ie, I explore and explain most of my FQ Toxicity through the lens of “thyroid related issues”.
 There are any number of systems that are damaged from being floxed, and underlying mechanisms which exist to explain that damage, such as DNA, oxidative, mitochondrial, and GABA/glutamate damage.
 Any and all of these, plus a whole bunch more, could be occurring with FQ Toxicity.
 However, this website won’t be going into those topics in any depth, simply because I believe other people, websites, and available published research are exploring and writing about those angles.
 This particular website here is dedicated to the thyroid endocrine damage I believe the FQ’s cause, and therefore will be heavily “thyrocentric” in approach.

-For anyone wondering about my own health status: I am five years out, and I am not recovered.
+For anyone wondering about my own health status: I was floxed in early 2010, and I am not recovered.
 And even though I learned an awful lot about the thyroid system, way more than I ever wanted to, I didn’t find an answer or cure or treatment for my own case of FQT.
 The only thing I really found out and confirmed for myself is how much my thyroid system was coming into play with my floxing symptoms.
 In fact, I believe that if I didn’t have the “thyroid problems”, there’s a chance I might have been one of the people who would have a better recovery or improvement story to tell.
 Having both FQT and thyroid problems has made my journey much harder.
 Understandably, most people want to hear from others who have successfully recovered.
 So if you’re looking for a recovery story, I’m very sorry I can’t provide it.
 I wish I had found “the answer”, not only for myself, but for others as well.
 This didn’t happen, but I did learn some things along the way, most notably, how very much thyroid-related problems were contributing to my floxing syndrome.
 This website is my attempt to provide this information for others who may suspect the same, and are interested in learning more.

 Update: Most of this website focuses on the possible associations between Ciprofloxacin and TH/Iodine issues I developed as part of my severe FQT/FQAD reaction.
 As the years went on (I’m almost on Year 7 of this ordeal), it became apparent that my thyroid problems were only a part of my bigger FQT/FQAD problems.
 Consequently, I ended up exploring and researching topics under “TH/Iodine Problems Were Not The Only Issues” and “Additional Mechanisms to Consider”, which could affect TH/Iodine metabolism, but were more fundamental to a number of processes.
 This was extended considerably as I learned more and researched even more mechanisms in “Additional Targets of Fluoroquinolone Antibiotics: Examples and Research (Part 1 and Part 2)”.
 In these last links (Part 1 and 2), I provided numerous FQ-related scientific references organized by topic directly on the webpage for people to copy and paste and provide to medical professionals and others who may not understand (as I initially didn’t) just how dangerous these drugs really are.
 For people researching these FQT/FQAD reactions, some of the ideas I present along with these references may be helpful in helping to elucidate or spur further ideas and mechanisms for consideration.